dbandstra/zang/README.md

 Running the examples (again, except `write_wav`) will display a window with some information, including a waveform and FFT spectrum display.
 Press F1 for built-in help information.

-Before building the examples, you will need to initialize git submodules, as some of the examples use an external dependency ([zig-wav](https://git.sr.ht/~dbandstra/zig-wav)).
+Before building the examples, you will need to initialize git submodules, as some of the examples use an external dependency ([zig-wav](https://github.com/dbandstra/zig-wav)).

-*Note*: You may have to clear the `zig-cache` folder in between building different examples.
-This bug will be fixed in Zig 0.7.1.

 ```
 git submodule init